Table of Contents Search for printer HOME

 =>Public opinion

 A group of glacial-epoch experts, meeting at Brown University in 1972, reached something close to a consensus.
-Reviewing the Camp Century ice cores, new foraminifera studies by Emiliani, and other field evidence, the scientists agreed that interglacial periods tended to be short, not more than ten thousand years, and to end more abruptly than had been supposed.
+Reviewing the Camp Century ice cores, new foraminifera shell studies by Emiliani, and other field evidence, the scientists agreed that interglacial periods tended to be shorter than the textbooks said, not more than ten thousand years, and to end more abruptly than had been supposed.
 The present interglacial had already lasted ten thousand years.
-In view of the cooling reported in the Arctic since the 1940s, they suspected our interglacial might be approaching its end.
+In view of reports of a cooling trend in the Arctic since the 1940s, they suspected our interglacial might be approaching its end.
 The majority concluded that the current warm period might possibly end in rapid cooling within the next few hundred years — "a first order environmental hazard."(35)

 <=>Climate cycles